SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 - an Xpath statement
 - document object model (DOM)

-Generally, using an ID locator is more efficient.
-It also makes your test code more readable, assuming the ID used by the AUT's page source is a meaningful one.
+Generally, using an ID locator is more efficient as it makes your test code more readable, assuming the ID used by the AUT's page source is a meaningful one.
 Using the name attribute also has similar advantages.
-Finally, these also give the best performance.
+These also give the best performance.
 Xpath statements have been known to be slow in Internet Explorer due to limations of IE's Xpath processor.